-Is being bolted with long stems and curled leaves normal for lettuce?
+Is bolting with long stems and curled leaves normal for lettuce?

 Lettuce is a cool season crop and is prone to bolting under summer conditions, particularly where long day length is combined with warm temperatures.
 Other environmental factors which can also induce bolting are low light, overcrowding of seedlings or plants, being pot-bound (highly restricted root system), and incorrect cultivar selection.
 To prevent bolting, select varieties which are bred specifically for warm season or summer production (slow bolt varieties).
 Iceberg lettuce has a large number of cultivars, with both summer and winter types, which are more suited to different growing conditions.
 For indoor or greenhouse production where temperatures are generally warm, growing summer varieties is recommended.
 Also, make sure the plants are well spaced, receive sufficient light (iceberg produces well under full sunlight) and do not suffer from root restriction.